We follow the National Curriculum. Please find details below of our curriculum.

-Through a variety of creative and practical activities, in Design and Technology, children will be taught the knowledge, understanding and skills needed to engage in a repetitive, progressive process of designing and making in a range of contexts with the aim to achieve desired results.
+Through a variety of creative and practical activities, in Design and Technology, our children will be taught the knowledge, understanding and skills needed to engage in a repetitive, progressive process of designing and making in a range of contexts with the aim to achieve desired results.

-Evaluate – This allows children to explore and evaluate a range of existing products as well as evaluate their own ideas and products against design criteria.
+Evaluate – This allows our children to explore and evaluate a range of existing products as well as evaluate their own ideas and products against design criteria.

-Technical knowledge – Enabling children to build structures and explore how they can be made stronger, stiffer and more stable.
+Technical knowledge – Enabling our children to build structures and explore how they can be made stronger, stiffer and more stable.
 They will explore and use mechanisms (for example levers, sliders, wheels and axles) in their products.